Weddings

 The Covenant of Marriage

 Marriage in the United Church of Christ is a covenant between two equal and independent people that is blessed by God and the church.
-In the simplest terms, the covenant is an agreement to live in relationship with each other, recognizing that the relationship will grow and change and the people in it walk through life.
+In the simplest terms, the covenant is an agreement to live in relationship with each other, recognizing that the relationship will grow and change as the people in it walk through life.
 And, also in the simplest terms, the blessing is that God and the church will be there for the couple in joy and in sorrow, in sickness and in health, in plenty and in want, and all of the rest of the time, too.

-We have two basic expectations for anyone hoping to have their wedding at First Congregational United Church of Christ:
+In light of that covenant, we have two basic expectations for anyone hoping to have their wedding at First Congregational United Church of Christ:

 First, we are a Christian church, and that means that wedding ceremonies at this church are Christian religious services.
 That said, we are very flexible, and our pastor is happy to work with you to create a service that reflects your personalities and relationship.